Why You Need to Get Enough Sleep for a Healthy Heart

 “Sleeping a solid seven or eight hours per night is a marker of good heart health,” says cardiac surgeon A. Marc Gillinov, MD.
 “Exactly how sleep influences the coronary arteries is still being studied, but we do know that not getting enough sleep is associated with risk factors for heart disease.”

 For the majority of adults, getting between seven and eight hours each night is the optimal amount of sleep.
-Research from the National Sleep Foundation shows that Americans have decreased the usual amount of sleep they get from eight hours in 1960 to five or six hours today.
+But that number seems difficult to reach.
+Research from the National Sleep Foundation found that 35% of Americans report their sleep quality as “poor” or “only fair.”
+And about 63% of Americans say they’re not getting enough sleep during the week, reporting an average of six hours and 55 minutes per night.

-“Our advice at Cleveland Clinic’s Heart Center is to respect your body’s need for sleep, aiming for seven to eight hours per night”
+“It’s best to respect your body’s need for sleep, aiming for seven to eight hours per night,” Dr. Gillinov explains.

-Dr. Gillinov explains that people who sleep less than six hours per night tend to have the cardiovascular risks of higher blood pressure, higher blood sugar (which can lead to diabetes), greater inflammation, and more obesity than those who sleep longer.
+He says that people who sleep less than six hours per night tend to have more cardiovascular risks than those who sleep longer, including:

-A recent study shows that inadequate sleep is associated with increased calcium buildup in the heart’s arteries.
-This calcium is a component of plaques that cause heart attacks.
-In the study, just one hour less sleep each night increased the risk of arterial calcification by 33%.
+So, why is calcium important?
+When calcium builds up in your arteries, this causes plaques that can put you at risk for a heart attack.
+In the study, just one hour less of sleep each night increased risk of calcium build-up in arteries by 33%.
 And people who slept less than six hours per night had the greatest risk of developing changes in the arteries of the heart.

-Dr. Gillinov says that people who sleep too long—more than nine hours each night—also may have risk factors for heart disease.
-A possible explanation for heart disease in long sleepers: they may stay in bed for more hours because they are already unwell.
+Dr. Gillinov says research shows that people who sleep too long — more than nine hours each night — also may have an increased risk of heart disease.
+But it also may be possible that they may stay in bed for more hours because they are already unwell.

-Some steps you can take to achieve healthy sleep pattern:
+There are several steps you can take to achieve healthy sleep patterns and help your heart too, Dr. Gillinov says.

-Finally, when it comes to monitoring your sleep, make sure that you don’t have sleep apnea (a sleep disorder characterized by pauses in breathing).
+Finally, when it comes to monitoring your sleep, make sure that you don’t have sleep apnea (a sleep disorder that causes you to stop breathing repeatedly while you’re asleep).
 Ask yourself two questions: Do you feel tired during the day?
 Do you snore loudly?
-If the answer to both questions is yes, ask your doctor to evaluate you for sleep apnea.
+If the answer to both questions is yes, ask your doctor about a sleep study to find out if you might have sleep apnea.

 By taking these steps, you’ll feel better, sleep better and be doing your heart a favor.